krbe9202/Automated-Predictive-Modelling/Assignment_1/README.txt

 func_i.m: Function to estimate the parameters of the polynomial model using the ordinary least square fitting criterion.
 This is numerically minimized (using fminunc) in run_assigment.m.

-func_ii.m: Function to estimate the parameters of the combined Hill-based model using the ordinary least square fitting criterion.This is numerically minimized (using fminunc) in run_assigment.m.
+func_ii.m: Function to estimate the parameters of the combined Hill-based model using the ordinary least square fitting criterion.
+This is numerically minimized (using fminunc) in run_assigment.m.

 func_iii.m: Function to estimate the parameters of the simplified Hill model using the ordinary least square fitting criterion.
 This is numerically minimized (using fminunc) in run_assigment.m.